Karachi: Christianity

-Approximately 2.5% of Karachi's population is Christian.
+Approximately 2.2% of Karachi's population is Christian.
 The city's Christian community is primarily composed of Punjabi Christians and a community of Goan Catholics who are typically better-educated and more affluent than their Punjabi co-religionists.
 They established the posh Cincinnatus Town in Garden East as a Goan enclave.
 The Goan community dates from 1820 and has a population estimated to be 12,000–15,000 strong.
 Karachi is served by its own archdiocese, the Roman Catholic Archdiocese of Karachi.

 Hinduism

-While most of the city's Hindu population left en masse for India following Pakistan's independence, Karachi still has a large Hindu community with an estimated population of 250,000 based on 2013 data, with several active temples in central Karachi.
+While most of the city's Hindu population left en masse for India following Pakistan's independence, Karachi still has a large Hindu community with a population of 211,138 as per 2023 Census.
 The Hindu community is split into a more affluent Sindhi Hindu and small Punjabi Hindu group that forms part of Karachi's educated middle class, while poorer Hindus of Rajasthani and Marwari descent form the other part and typically serve as menial and day laborers.
 Wealthier Hindus live primarily in Clifton and Saddar, while poorer ones live and have temples in Narayanpura and Lyari.
+There is a small community of Tamil Hindus in Karachi, with about 100 families in Madrasi Para.
 Many streets in central Karachi still retain Hindu names, especially in Mithadar, Aram Bagh (formerly Ram Bagh), and Ramswami.
-Many Mandirs exist in Saddar which are over a 100 years old.
+Many Mandirs exist in Saddar which are over 100 years old.

 Zoroastrianism

 Karachi's affluent and influential Parsis have lived in the region in the 12th century, though the modern community dates from the mid 19th century when they served as military contractors and commissariat agents to the British.
 Further waves of Parsi immigrants from Persia settled in the city in the late 19th century.
 The population of Parsis in Karachi and throughout South Asia is in continuous decline due to low birth-rates and migration to Western countries.

-In 2019, according to Framji Minwalla, approximately 1,092 Parsis are left in Pakistan.
+In 2023, according to the 2023 census, approximately 1,435 Parsis are left in Karachi.